We Offer a Non-Medical Oppositional Defiant Disorder (ODD) Plan

 See Improvements in Your Child

-The Brain Balance program is a non-medical Oppositional Defiant Disorder treatment plan which includes physical, sensory, and cognitive activities that help build stronger connections across different regions of the brain.
+The Brain Balance program is a non-medical Oppositional Defiant Disorder plan which includes physical, sensory, and cognitive activities that help build stronger connections across different regions of the brain.

 Parents saw a 43% improvement, on average, in their child’s behavior following the completion of the Brain Balance program.1